last modified July 9, 2020

 wxPython internally calculates the screen coordinates.
 To maximise our

 If we want to center our application on the screen, wxPython has a handy method.

 Centre() method simply centers the window on the screen.
 No need to

 calculate the width and the height of the screen.
 Simply call the method.

-In this example, we center a small window on our screen.
+In this example, we center a small window on the screen.

-This is the method that centers a window on the screen.
+Centre() method centers the window on the screen.